 Strength vs. Bitterness

 One common mistake we see people make—especially when they make iced coffee—is conflating strong coffee and bitter coffee.
-It is possible to make a strong, powerful cup of coffee that isn’t harsh and bitter if you make a few small adjustments to your recipe.
+It’s possible to make a strong, powerful cup of coffee that isn’t harsh and bitter if you make a few small adjustments to your recipe.

 Adjusting the strength of your coffee is important if you want to make great-tasting iced coffee just like you get at the local coffee shop.
 Making a stronger cup of coffee is as easy as adding a bit more coffee without changing how much water you use.

-Our usual recommendation for French press brewing is to use between a 14:1 and 16:1 water to coffee ratio.
-That means for every one gram of coffee, you should add between 14 and 16 grams of water.
+Our usual recommendation for French press brewing is to use between a 14:1 and 16:1 water-to-coffee ratio.
+That means for every gram of coffee, you should add between 14 and 16 grams of water.
 When making iced coffee, we recommend sticking to the lower end of that range or using an even lower ratio like 12:1.

 French Press Iced Coffee